 Frequently asked questions

+Can an Irish employer sponsor a work visa?
 Yes — though Ireland doesn't use the word "sponsorship" in law.
 Sponsoring a worker in Ireland means offering a genuine job, backing an employment permit application to the Department of Enterprise, Tourism and Employment, and supplying the contract and employer letter the worker's visa application needs.
 Any employer registered with Revenue and the CRO and trading in Ireland can do it — there is no licence to obtain first.

-The Department fee for a General Employment Permit is €1,000 for a permit of more than six months up to 24 months (€500 for six months or less), with 90% refunded if the application is refused.
+What does it cost an employer to sponsor a worker in Ireland?
+The Department fee for a General Employment Permit is €1,000 for a permit of more than six months up to 24 months (€500 for six months or less), with 90% refunded if the application is unsuccessful.
 There is no licence fee and no annual skills charge.
 The worker's entry visa (€60 single entry) and €300 immigration registration fee are personal costs, though some employers choose to reimburse them.
 Under section 55 of the Employment Permits Act 2024 the permit fee cannot be recovered from the worker.

+How long does visa sponsorship take in Ireland?
 Plan for around six months from starting the process to the worker's first day.
 The Labour Market Needs Test runs for 28 days where it applies, the permit application must reach the Department at least 12 weeks before the proposed start date, and the worker then needs a long stay (D) employment visa — Immigration Service Delivery advises roughly 8 weeks for a decision — plus time to travel and relocate.

+Can a small business or farm sponsor an overseas worker?
 Yes.
 There is no minimum company size.
-The requirements are that you are registered with Revenue and the Companies Registration Office (or as a sole trader), trading in Ireland, offering a genuine role at the correct salary floor, and that at least 50% of your employees are EEA nationals on the day you apply — the 50:50 rule.
+The requirements are that you are registered with Revenue and the Companies Registration Office (or as a sole trader), trading in Ireland, offering a genuine role at the correct salary floor, and that at least 50% of your employees are EEA, Swiss or UK citizens on the day you apply — the 50:50 rule.
 Plenty of CA Recruitment's placements are with farms, nursing homes and family-run businesses.